masalinas/uniovi-robotics-workshop-arduino/ESP32/README_Blink.md

 # Description
-Microntroller sketch to get MPU sensor data and publish to a MQTT topic, using the board ESP32 (ESP32 WROOM-D) and the IMU MPU6050.
+Microntroller sketch to blink the build in led localted in the microcontroler board to test the connection.

 ## Install Board Drivers